runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ### Don't need an initial validation error

-In default behavior, ReactiveProperty report errors when validation logic set.
+In default behavior, `ReactiveProperty` reports errors when validation logic is set.
-If you don't need initial validation error, then you can skip the error.
+If you don't need initial validation errors, then you can skip the error.
-Just call Skip method.
+Just call the `Skip` method.

 ```csharp
 class ViewModel